 From default patterns to regenerative practice

-reRoot helps organizations shift their internal practice toward more circular, regenerative ways of working.
+reRoot helps non-Indigenous organizations shift from inherited square patterns toward more circular, relational, and regenerative ways of working.

 Concept from Johnnie Freeland